icambron/twix.js/docs/docs.md

 ###contains

 Determine whether a range contains a time.
-You can pass in a moment object, a JS date, or a string parsable by the Date constructor.
+You can pass in a Moment object, a JS date, or a string parsable by the Date constructor.
 The range is considered inclusive of its endpoints.

 ```js
 moment("1982-05-25").twix("1982-05-28").contains("1982-05-26"); //=> true
 ```

 ###length
-Calculate the length of the range in terms of minutes/hours/days/months/etc. Any time period understood by moment will work.
+Calculate the length of the range in terms of minutes/hours/days/months/etc. Any time period understood by Moment will work.

 ```js
 moment("1982-05-25T5:30").twix("1982-05-25T6:30").length("hours")  //=> 1